 Yesterday a rainy weather front that passed through this part of Pennsylvania broke up leaving haze-free blue skies with lots of clouds moving across the valley.
 After my last class I walked around the neighborhood enjoying the light and taking photographs until after sunset.
 Here are the two series I took at Marywood, and as always, I invite you to walk with me.

-Marywood’s architecture building has, on its east end, a curved section of glazing facing the southeast (figure 1).
+Marywood’s Shields Center has, on its east end, a curved section of glazing facing the southeast (figure 1).
 It’s blocked by a little shrine and a tree, but it was meant to profit from morning sun.
 It also does really well what all those glass skyscrapers of yesteryear were meant to do: disappear into the landscape by reflecting it.
 The glass wall’s reflections of itself on the lower left side offer a nice study of geometry.

 An old, snaggly oak tree and a Japanese maple face the glazed façade in figure 1.
 Here (figure 2) we see the oak and just the tops of the glazed wall, the shrine, and the maple.
 The oak is getting weatherbeaten on its west side—that’s where our weather comes from, by and large—and it’s already losing its leaves over there.
 It also plays an ecdysiast game, suggestively revealing its attractive trunk and limbs while teasingly covering the rest.
 I do love the texture of the trunk showing through.